abhisalunkhe/django-ecom/README.md

-###Professional Ecommerce Website Project
+###Professional Ecommerce Website Project<br>
 Welcome to our sophisticated Ecommerce Website project.
-This meticulously crafted platform is developed using a combination of HTML, CSS, JavaScript, and the Django framework, providing a robust foundation for a thriving online retail business.
+This meticulously crafted platform is developed using a combination of HTML, CSS, JavaScript, and the Django framework, providing a robust foundation for a thriving online retail business.<br>

-###Key Features
+###Key Features<br>
-Comprehensive Admin Dashboard: Seamlessly manage products and customer data with an intuitive administrative interface.
+Comprehensive Admin Dashboard: Seamlessly manage products and customer data with an intuitive administrative interface.<br>
-Customer-Centric Functionality: Enable users to effortlessly navigate through an extensive product catalog, add items to their cart, and curate wishlists.
+Customer-Centric Functionality: Enable users to effortlessly navigate through an extensive product catalog, add items to their cart, and curate wishlists.<br>
-Database Schema Documentation: Gain insights into the underlying database structure through the detailed schema file provided.
+Database Schema Documentation: Gain insights into the underlying database structure through the detailed schema file provided.<br>
-#Getting Started
+#Getting Started<br>
-To deploy this project locally, follow these steps:
+To deploy this project locally, follow these steps:<br>
-1.Clone this repository.
+- Clone this repository.<br>
-2.Set up a virtual environment and install dependencies.
+- Set up a virtual environment and install dependencies.<br>
-3.Apply database migrations to initialize the system.
+- Apply database migrations to initialize the system.<br>
-4.Start the development server.
+- Start the development server.<br>